[Deployment] Upgrading Rails packages on CentOS uninstalls them

 http://ftp.rpm.org/max-rpm/s1-rpm-inside-scripts.html#S2-RPM-INSIDE-ERASE-TIME-SCRIPTS is the cite that explains why this is the correct change.

-#5 Updated by Brett Smith about 1 year ago
+#5 Updated by Brett Smith over 1 year ago

 Nico Cesar wrote:

 I don't see a clear reason for the previous " [ "$1" = "1" ] || [ "$1" = "2" ] " . but whatever, LGTM now.

 I think it was just copied over as boilerplate from the postinst (where it makes more sense).
 Thanks.